Singapore Indian Development Association

-The Singapore Indian Development Association (SINDA) is a self-help group (SHG) for the Singaporean Indian community.
+The Singapore Indian Development Association (SINDA) is a charity for the Singaporean Indian community.
 Set up to focus on educational and socio-economic matters, its mission is to “build a well-educated, resilient and confident community of Indians that stands together with other communities in contributing to the progress of multi-racial Singapore”.

-A SHG is available for each ethnic community in Singapore.
-SINDA, like its fellow SHGs - Chinese Development Assistance Council (CDAC), Eurasian Association (EA) and Yayasan Mendaki, provides a variety of programmes and services to assist its community.
-It is the only SHG to have its own Family Service Centre, which plays an instrumental role in providing assistance and guiding the community on interpersonal and family-related issues.
+SINDA is one of four "self-help groups" available for each ethnic community in Singapore — which also include the Chinese Development Assistance Council, Eurasian Association and Yayasan Mendaki — which provide a variety of programmes and services to assist its community.
+It is the only SHG to have its own family service centre, which assists communities on interpersonal and family-related issues.

-SINDA’s programmes and services revolve around five strategic thrusts: